leettools-dev/leettools/README.md

 # Quick start

-We can use any OpenAI-compatible LLM inference endpoint by setting the related environment variable, see [below](#use-different-llm-endpoints) for more details.
+We can use any OpenAI-compatible LLM endpoint, such as local Ollama service or public provider such as Gemini or DeepSeek.
+We can switch the servce easily by [defining environment variables or switching .env files](#use-different-llm-endpoints).

 **Run with pip**